For consumer information

 Addressing the harms of population breast screening

-The BreastScreen Aotearoa Advisory Group was established in 2003 to support the National Screening Unit (NSU) to achieve its vision for high-quality, equitable and accessible national screening programmes.
+The BreastScreen Aotearoa Action and Advisory Group was formed in 2023 updating the previous advisory group which ran from 2003.
+Its role is to support the National Screening Unit (NSU) to achieve its vision for mana-enhancing, equitable, high-quality and accessible national screening programmes.